BACK

 Referral Rate

-Client delight, reputation
+Client satisfaction and reputation

 20%+

-Team Utilization Rate
+Team Utilization

-% of billable hours vs. available hours
+Billable hours vs available hours

 Time tracking